 It’s pretty normal for a customer to wonder why a specific product or a service has a certain price.
 And it’s no surprise that some entrepreneurs prefer not to expatiate upon a subject.
 However, we’re about to lift the curtain of secrecy and reveal which factors and components form the web application price.

-This may be pretty obvious, but it’s still worth mentioning: the more features you want the app to have, the more expensive the final product will be.
+This may be pretty obvious, but it’s still worth mentioning: the more features you want the app to have, the higher web app costs will be.
 It’s clear that the app’s complexity correlates with the cost: robust functionality implementation requires both time and a skilled workforce, and those are expensive.

 And even if the functionality you’ve picked is relatively easy to implement and can be developed even by a newbie, the greater number of the elements will require more time to develop.
 Consequently, the price will be higher.

 Just to give you a sense of the web app pricing, the average cost will be as follows:

 The design part can be both a cost-cutter and a massive expense item for someone who plans to develop a web app.
 The most affordable way that will resolve the “design issue” is opting for a basic kit with built-in themes/templates.

 The other option, which is more expensive but still relatively budget-friendly, is introducing minor UI/UX changes to customize the web app to a certain extent.
 Just like with the functionality piece, the “more changes = more money” rule works for the design as well.
 The more tweaks you want to make to a standard template, the higher the web app cost will be.

 The priciest approach is building a custom design from scratch.
 It may force you to push the budget a little bit, but it’s definitely an investment in your future business success.

 At first glimpse, the business area has nothing to do with the cost of the web app development, but it does.
 And it’s not just the fact that different types of businesses will require divergent functionality.
 The more popular and sought-after your business niche is, the cheaper the development process will be.